 Dear interested parties in the Asteroids project,

 thanks for considering a participation in the project.
-Please find below a first draft how a hypothetical budget of one trillion (= 1000 bn) would be splitted to meet the requirements of the first project phase which objective is taking high-resolution 3D images of about one million asteroids (also called minor planets) in a time frame of about 30 years (2020 to 2050).
+Please find below a draft how a hypothetical budget of 8.4 trillion (= 8400 bn) would be splitted to meet the requirements of the first project phase which objective is taking high-resolution 3D images of presumably several millions asteroids (also called minor planets) in a time frame of about 42 years (2018 to 2060).

 The high level structure splits the project in a preparation and in an operation phase:

-There will be five teams working in parallel during the preparation phase.
-Those teams will have different percentages of female and male members.
-The idea is to have different core competences developed in each team over time while starting with the same general goal:
+There will be seven teams working in parallel during the preparation phase.
+Those teams will have different percentages of female and male members:

-Task-1 will require building multiple observatories by each team.
-The locations will be selected for good seeing conditions in order to take digital images of the moving asteroids' light points on the star background during the decades of project run.
-A major effort will be software development that implements a multilingual communication network for having all operators in the observatories collaborate seamlessly for getting high precision data of the asteroids' orbits around our Sun during task-1 as well as for all project members for subsequent tasks.
+Task-1 will require each team building observatories and launching satellites with optical telescopes.
+The observatories' locations will be selected for good seeing conditions in order to take digital images of the moving asteroids' light points on the star background during the decades of project run.
+A major effort will be software development that implements a multilingual communication network for having all operators on Earth based observatories and those working for space based telescopes, collaborate seamlessly for getting high precision data of the asteroids' orbits around our Sun during task-1 as well as for the collaboration of all project members during subsequent tasks.

 Task-3 aims at implementing chosen method and physical principles for developing and building intended spacecraft.
 The main challenge will be material science to get multi-functional materials that can be programmed for decoupling the volume of a spacecraft from surrounding environment and for accellerating the spaceship at arbitrary high velocity against our terrestrial frame.
 Additionally, an instant communication needs to be developed for information exchange between Earth and the crews during operation phase.

-There will be about one thousand crews of about five crew members who will travel to the asteroids' locations for taking high-resolution 3D images.
-The costs of 500 m for each crew will be splitted as follows:
+There will be almost two thousand crews of about eight crew members who will travel to the asteroids' locations for taking high-resolution 3D images.
+The costs of 2 bn for each crew will be splitted as follows:

-Item-1 aims for replicating one of previously developed spaceship designs which will serve a crew of about five members for travelling our solar system during an about 10 years operation phase of the project.
+Item-1 aims for replicating one of previously developed spaceship designs which will serve a crew of about eight members for travelling our solar system during more than 20 years during the operation phase of the project.
 Those spaceships will be further used when it comes to rebuilding the planet that the asteroids constituted before the planet's destruction.

-Item-2 encompasses the costs for supplying the spaceship with the needed equipment for taking high-resolution 3D images from an asteroid as well as for maintaining a good state of that spaceship during a ten years operation time.
+Item-2 encompasses the costs for supplying the spaceship with the needed equipment for taking high-resolution 3D images from an asteroid as well as for maintaining a good state of that spaceship during more than twenty years operation time.
 Those costs as well encompass payments for ground services and service stations.

-Hopefully, this first draft of a hypothetical financial budget may help to get a feeling what the Asteroids project is aiming for and what detail activities will be needed when looking at the project from top view.
+This fourth draft aims at aligning the budget with Earth population mid of first project phase (x1000) and it replaces the third draft which had 4.2 bn of a hypothetical financial budget.
+Hopefully, the information may help to get a feeling what the Asteroids project is aiming for and what detail activities will be needed when looking at the project from top view.

-Please feel free to contribute with more ideas, preferably by a telepathic communication.
+Please feel free to contribute with more ideas, preferably by a Signal communication.